Carnifex (band): Slow Death and World War X (2016–2021)

 The band's sixth studio album Slow Death was released on August 5, 2016.
 To support the new album, Carnifex joined Cannibal Corpse on the 10th annual Summer Slaughter Tour in North America, as well as Knotfest/Ozzfest.
 Also, two music videos were released on YouTube to promote the album, the first being "Drown me in Blood" and the second being "Slow Death."

 The band also embarked on the Straight Outta Hell Tour during the autumn of the same year with the deathcore bands Oceano, Whitechapel, and Suicide Silence.
 In early 2017, Carnifex did a headliner across the United States in support of Slow Death.
 Despised Icon co-headlined with the band on certain dates.
 Fallujah, Rings of Saturn, Lorna Shore and She Must Burn all joined up as support.
-Carnifex then joined up on the Vans Warped Tour in the Summer of 2017 alongside groups like Hatebreed and GWAR on the Monster Mutant Stages.
+Carnifex then joined up on the Vans Warped Tour in the Summer of 2017 alongside groups like Hatebreed and Gwar on the Monster Mutant Stages.
 Carnifex then headlined the Chaos & Carnage tour in the Spring of 2018.
 Oceano, Winds of Plague, Archspire, Spite, Shadow of Intent, Buried Above Ground and Widowmaker all joined up on the tour.
+Tour dates in 2018 also included an appearance at Texas Independence Fest in Austin.
 Carnifex released the EP Bury Me in Blasphemy on December 7, 2018.
 A YouTube music video for the title track was released on the same day.

 On June 6, 2019, the band released a YouTube video for their new single "No Light Shall Save Us" and announced their upcoming seventh album World War X will be released on August 2, 2019.
 Carnifex then co-headlined the 2019 Summer Slaughter tour alongside the Faceless and Cattle Decapitation.
 Rivers of Nihil, Nekrogoblikon, Lorna Shore, and Brand of Sacrifice all joined up as support on the tour.

 On January 10, 2020, Carnifex announced that lead guitarist Jordan Lockrey was leaving the band with Neal Tiemann of DevilDriver filling in for him on their 2020 Europe tour with Thy Art Is Murder.